intelowlproject/IntelOwl/docs/source/Usage.md

 - `config`:
   - `soft_time_limit`: this is the maximum time (in seconds) of execution for an analyzer.
 Once reached, the task will be killed (or managed in the code by a custom Exception).
 Default `300`.
   - `queue`: this takes effects only when [multi-queue](Advanced-Configuration.html#multi-queue) is enabled.
 Choose which celery worker would execute the task: `local` (ideal for tasks that leverage local applications like Yara), `long` (ideal for long tasks) or `default` (ideal for simple webAPI-based analyzers).
+- `update_schedule`: if the analyzer require some sort of update (local database, local rules, ...), you can specify the crontab schedule to update them.
 Sometimes, it may happen that you would like to create a new analyzer very similar to an already existing one.
 Maybe you would like to just change the description and the default parameters.
 A helpful way to do that without having to copy/pasting the entire configuration, is to click on the analyzer that you want to copy, make the desired changes, and click the `save as new` button.